LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 the TechJobs console prototype and then refactored the code to move it to an object-oriented format.

-After demoing the project for the Company Team at LaunchCode, it received the green light to be fully built out as a web application.
+After demonstrating the project for the Company Team at LaunchCode, it received the green light to be fully built out as a web application.

 The first step in this process will be to quickly develop a `minimum viable product <https://en.wikipedia.org/wiki/Minimum_viable_product>`__, or MVP.
 The goal is to get a functioning web app up and running with as little work as possible.
-Then additional feedback and testing can be done early in the development process.
-Then additional behind-the-scenes work will be carried out to fully develop the model and data side of the application.
+That way, additional feedback and testing can be done early in the development process.
+After that, additional behind-the-scenes work will be carried out to fully develop the model and data side of the application.

 For this next step in the project, you’ll be working with Carly.